victoriamorris/marc2xml/README.md

 py2exe is required for installation.

-If XSLT is to be used, the XSLT processor saxon.jar must be present in the same folder as the XSLT file.
+If XSLT is to be used, the XSLT processor saxon.jar must be present in the same folder as the XSLT file and java must be installed on your machine.

 ## Installation